FAQs

 You may be able to use pre-tax dollars in your flexible spending account (FSA) or health savings account (HSA) to pay for the Galleri test.
 Check with your FSA or HSA administrator or insurance provider to determine eligibility.

-The blood draw is included in the price of the test if scheduled with one of our partners.
-An at-home or in-lab blood draw with a GRAIL partner is included in the price of your Galleri test.
-Find a time and location convenient for you at galleri.com/schedule.
+The blood draw is included in the price of the test if scheduled with one of our lab partners.
+Find a time and location convenient for you to schedule your blood draw at home, at your doctor’s office, or at a partner lab by a trained technician.

 When mailing a check, please:

 A limited number of health insurance plans currently cover the Galleri test.
-You should check with your insurer for coverage, or you may elect to pay for the test yourself.
+The test represents a significant innovation in cancer screening and is gaining coverage with payers.
+Check with your insurer for coverage, or you may elect to pay for the test yourself.

 You may be able to use pre-tax dollars in your flexible spending account (FSA) or health savings account (HSA) to pay for the Galleri test.
 Check with your FSA or HSA administrator or insurance provider to determine eligibility.

-As each insurance company creates their own criteria for coverage of diagnostic tests, you may need to work with your healthcare provider and your insurance company to obtain coverage prior to diagnostic testing.
-If you are unable to obtain coverage, please contact the GRAIL patient advocate, patient-advocate@grailbio.com for additional help with care navigation and coordination with your healthcare provider.
+As each insurance company creates their own criteria for coverage of tests, you may need to work with your healthcare provider and your insurance company to obtain authorization prior to diagnostic testing.
+If you are unable to obtain coverage, contact a GRAIL patient advocate for additional help with care navigation and coordination with your healthcare provider.

-When you’re ready to take the Galleri test, your blood can be drawn at:
+When you’re ready to take the Galleri test, you can schedule your blood draw at a time and place convenient for you:

-Learn more about how your sample is processed at the GRAIL lab by watching this video.
+Learn more about how your sample is processed at the GRAIL lab by watching the Life of a Galleri Test Sample video.

-Once you receive your sample collection kit, please do not break the quality seal on it.
-The collection kit should be opened by the trained technician who draws your blood sample.
+First, do not break the quality seal on your sample collection kit.
+The kit should be opened by the trained technician who draws your blood sample.
 Make sure you store it at room temperature until your blood draw appointment.
 The contents are sensitive to extreme temperatures.
 For example, avoid storing your collection kit in the trunk of your car for long periods of time.

 The trained technician who draws your blood will pack and ship your sample back to the GRAIL laboratory for processing.

-No fasting or preparation is required for the Galleri test.
+No fasting is required for the Galleri test.

-If you no longer wish to receive your Galleri results, please contact your healthcare provider to request a cancellation.
-If you are not able to reach your healthcare provider or require further assistance, please contact GRAIL Customer Service by filling out a support request or calling 833−694−2553.
+If you no longer wish to receive your Galleri test result, please contact your healthcare provider to request a cancellation.
+If you are not able to reach your healthcare provider or require further assistance, contact GRAIL Customer Service by completing the online form on the Contact Us web page or by calling (833) 694‑2553.

-If your test has already been processed by GRAIL’s laboratory you will be responsible for the cost of the test.
+If your test has already been processed by the GRAIL laboratory you will be responsible for the cost of the test.

 Your sample will arrive at the lab 1 to 2 business days after your blood draw.
 Test results will be available about two weeks after your sample is received at the GRAIL lab.